How to Adapt a Recliner for Right Arm Surgery

 How to Adapt a Traditional Recliner

-Adapting traditional recliners require more manual effort.
-Its rear mechanism must be pushed into position by applying a lot of force.
+Adapting traditional recliners for right arm surgery requires more manual effort.
+Its rear mechanism must be pushed into position by applying much force.

 However, the footrest is operated by locking levers, whose manual control is on the right side of the recliner.
-Adapting a traditional recliner with only your left hand is next to impossible, so make sure you have someone to help.
+Adapting a traditional recliner with only your left hand is next to impossible, so ensure you have someone to help.

 Materials Required